 Finished the meal with pastry chef Alissa Rozos‘ Baba au Rhum, a moist yeast cake accompanied by a mandarin sorbet, or a tarte au chocolat topped with hazelnuts and glossy Chantilly cream, then waddle home, humming The Price Is Right theme song.

 Bring the Kids: Yes

-Parking: Street parking is free and generally easy to find within a few blocks of the restaurant
+Parking: Street parking is free and can be difficult to find

 Wine: Lovely list of French & Oregon wines assembled by general manager/wine whisperer Joel Gunderson

 Ideal Meal: Fisherman's stew, escargot, salad Lyonnaise, whole trout, steak frites, cooked-to-order madeleines

 Vegetarian Friendly: You won't have a ton of choices, but there are a few meat-free salads and perhaps a soup, a vegetarian entree, and of course, dessert

 Good for the following occasions: Date Night, Family Supper, Dining Out With Francophiles